-On Wednesday, Labour put forward an amendment to try and place these obligations back into the bill.
+Earlier this month, Labour put forward an amendment to try and place these obligations back into the bill.
 But MPs voted 348 to 252 against the amendment.

 Here is what the WAB could mean for child refugees’ family reunion rights and what could happen next.